grahamegrieve/lazarus-ide-tester/README.md

 * Run Failed Tests - run all tests currently in failed status (including error)
 * Stop Test Run - Stop the current test run
 * Run Checked Tests - Run the set of tests that are checked
-* Check Test(s) - check the selected tests, and any children
-* Uncheck Test(s) - uncheck the selected tests, and any children
 * Clear outcomes - forgot all the remembered outcomes
 * Copy - copy the test outcome details to the clipboard
 * Configure - Set configuration options (see below)